 What are Toddler Tantrums at Bedtime?

-A toddler tantrum at bedtime is much like a regular tantrum with kicking, screaming, flailing, flopping, arching their backs, running away, or even hurting themselves.
+A bedtime tantrum is much like a regular tantrum, with kicking, screaming, flailing, flopping, arching their backs, running away, or even hurting themselves.
 It’s a sudden outburst of emotion, loss of control, or disorganized behavior.
-It’s generally a way that your toddler expresses a big feeling, and it is how they communicate these feelings to us.
-Your toddler screaming at bedtime or fighting at bedtime is likely occurring because they haven’t developed the verbal skills to tell you what is the matter or because they haven’t yet learned how to manage or regulate their big feelings.1
+It’s generally a way your toddler expresses a big feeling, and it is how they communicate those feelings to you.
+Your toddler screaming or resisting bedtime is likely occurring because they haven’t developed the verbal skills to tell you what is the matter, or because they haven’t yet learned how to manage or regulate their big feelings.1

 Are Toddler Tantrums at Bedtime Normal?

-Toddler bedtime tantrums come about specifically in the lead-up to bedtime or are associated with sleep in some way.
-Essentially, sleep, or their feelings about sleeping, are a trigger of some sort.
+These bedtime tantrums often occur in the lead-up to bedtime or are associated with sleep in some way.
+Essentially, sleep, or their feelings about sleeping, is a trigger of some sort.
 Tantrums are more likely to occur when our little people are hungry, tired, or overstimulated and during periods of transition, which are the critical elements of bedtime.2

-At the end of the day, they are exhausted, and often, you ask them to stop doing something they enjoy, like playing and getting them to settle down or start getting ready for bed.
-Although they might be incredibly challenging, toddler tantrums at bedtime (and tantrums generally) are typical for children between 18 months and five years old.3
+At the end of the day, they are exhausted, and often you ask them to stop doing something they enjoy, like playing, to get them to settle down or start getting ready for bed.
+Although they can be incredibly challenging, bedtime tantrums are common among children aged 18 months to 5 years.3

 Why is My Toddler Screaming at Bedtime?